 ~ by Linda M. Girgis, MD

 Dr. Linda Girgis MD, FAAFP is a family physician in South River, New Jersey.
 She has been in private practice since 2001.
 She holds board certification from the American Board of Family Medicine and is affiliated with St. Peter’s University Hospital and Raritan Bay Hospital.
-She teaches medical students and residents from Drexel University, UMDNJ, and other institutions.
+She teaches medical students and residents from Drexel University and other institutions.
 Dr. Girgis earned her medical degree from St. George’s University School of Medicine.
-She completed her internship and residency at Sacred Heart Hospital, through Temple University.
-She has appeared in US News and on NBC Nightly News.
+She completed her internship and residency at Sacred Heart Hospital, through Temple University where she was recognized as intern of the year.
+She is a blogger for Physician’s Weekly and MedicalPractice Insider as well as a guest columnist for Medcity News and HIT Outcomes.
+She has had articles published in several other media outlets.
+She has authored the books, “Inside Our Broken Healthcare System” and “The War on Doctors”.
+She has been interviewed in US News and on NBC Nightly News.